 Degrees: Masters in Secondary Education from American University

 Mike brings twenty-five years of public and private school education experience to his position as the Head of School at Virginia Beach Friends School.
 Mike has held teaching and administration positions from coast to coast.
 Starting his career in Maryland with positions at Georgetown Preparatory School in residence life and Montgomery Blair High School as a 10th and 11th grade English teacher, Mike learned early on that regardless of a school's age, size, or reputation, it's all about the "fit."
 When the academic "fit" of a school matches a student's personality and goals, the sky's the limit.
 Mike's administration experiences range from the university level working as an NYU admissions counselor to being the founding admissions director at Stuart Hall High School in San Francisco, a member of Schools of the Sacred Heart in San Francisco.
 Mike's introduction to Quaker education came in his role as the Dean of Students at Moses Brown School in Providence, RI.
 Most recently, Mike brings a passion for whole-child education developed during his time as the Assistant Head of School then Head of School at Quest Montessori School in Narragansett, Rhode Island.

-Degrees: Sociology from Old Dominion University
+Degrees: Masters in Business Administration, Old Dominion University

 Degrees: B.E.D.
 University of Toledo